-As State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, turbidity, total trihalomethanes, haloacetic acids, inorganic compounds, nitrate, nitrite, lead and copper, volatile organic compounds, synthetic organic compounds, radiological contaminants, PFOA/S, and 1,4 dioxane.
+As the State regulations require, we routinely test your drinking water for numerous contaminants.
+These contaminants include: total coliform, nitrate, inorganic compounds, nitrite, lead and copper, volatile organic compounds, total trihalomethanes, haloacetic acids, radiological, synthetic organic compounds, PFAS, and 1,4-Dioxane.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, is more than one year old.